aslr/Smiley/README.md

 # Smiley
-ShaderToy to Metal
+Shadertoy to Metal

-A Xcode 10 / Swift 4.2 project to replicate ShaderToy code in Metal
+A Xcode 10 / Swift 4.2 project to replicate Shadertoy code in Metal

 To accompany this tutorail step by step type in Terminal: